2022-Winter-ITE-5430-RNB/project-client-teamslytherin/README.md

 # Team Slytherin

 # Srinath:
-Completed Login and Register with React Components and COnsumed API using axios
+1. Completed Login and Register with React Components and COnsumed API using axios1.
+FAQS
+2. Clinics
+3. Rehome
+4. FAQS